What Are Varicose Veins?

 Aside from the visible symptoms, the complications of varicose veins can cause leg pain, heaviness, swelling, numbness and tingling.
 If left untreated, they can progress and lead to serious medical problems including inflammation, blood clots, bleeding and ulcers.

 Telangiectasias, or more commonly known as spider veins, are red, blue or purple web-like veins found close to the skin’s surface.
-While the cause of spider veins is unknown, the development of spider veins has been attributed to prolonged standing or sitting, weight gain, pregnancy, heredity and hormones.
+The development of spider veins has been attributed to prolonged standing or sitting, weight gain, pregnancy, heredity and hormones.

 The symptoms of spider veins include aching, burning and itching in the affected area.
 Prolonged standing has been known to cause significant discomfort in the vein.
 Though spider veins do not pose a health risk, they can be painful and are thought to be unsightly.